Saujanya-rajvanshi/communication-/README.md

 * only ㄲ and ㅆ can be used as batchim.
 * 11 compound consonants used only as batchims
-* With these compound consonants, they take on the sound of the first consonant unless otherwise noted.
+* With these compound consonants, they take on the sound of the first consonant unless otherwise noted. <br>
 👉 **In batchim, only ONE sound is heard**, not both letters.

 | No. | Batchim | Made of | Pronounced as | Sound (English) | Example | Example Sound | **Exception / Special rule**                              |